LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-AnonCreds.md

 Limited progress was made on the "next generation" AnonCreds project in the quarter -- [anoncreds-v2-rs].
 Contributions to the Hyperledger Labs [Agora] project continued.
-Agora includes the [audited cryptographic libraries] that upon which AnonCreds V2 is built.
+Agora includes the [audited cryptographic libraries] upon which AnonCreds V2 is built.
 A Hyperledger Mentorship project has resulted in the creation of an implementation of the scalable, privacy preserving [ALLOSAUR revocation scheme] that is used in AnonCreds v2.